kevinalberts/CSGO_Clantag_Changer/README.md

 # CS:GO Clantag Changer
-ClanTag Changer made in AutoIt
+ClanTag Changer for CS:GO written in AutoIt.

+# What does this do?
+Calling ClanTag Changed function using ASM.

+# Will this get you banned?
+Probably no.